About Matt Alder

 Actually, how do we make sure when they leave the company, they're advocates for that company.
 Maybe they might return as employees one day.
 Maybe they might recommend the company as an employer to, you know, their friends and their network or just being advocates for the company in the business, the business that it does.

-So it’s really important to look at it as a joined-up journey, and I always go back to what I say, it's always key to think of the strategy right before you think of the technology.
+So it's really important to look at it as a joined-up journey, and I always go back to what I say, it's always key to think of the strategy right before you think of the technology.

 "It's always key to think of the strategy right before you think of the technology."